opinsys/backbone.sharedcollection/README.md

 For persistence options see [ShareJS documentation](https://github.com/josephg/ShareJS).

-In addition to Backbone.js you need also ShareJS and it's dependencies, Socket.io, added to your app
+In addition to Backbone.js you need also ShareJS and it's dependencies, Socket.io, added to your app:

 ```html
 <!-- Socket.io and ShareJS served directly from Node.js server -->